Perpetuity

-A perpetuity is an annuity that has no end, or a stream of cash payments that continues forever.
+In finance, a perpetuity is an annuity that has no end, or a stream of cash payments that continues forever.
 There are few actual perpetuities in existence.
 For example, the United Kingdom (UK) government issued them in the past; these were known as consols and were all finally redeemed in 2015.

-Real estate and preferred stock are among some types of investments that affect the results of a perpetuity, and prices can be established using techniques for valuing a perpetuity.
+Real estate and preferred stock are among some types of investments that effect the results of a perpetuity, and prices can be established using techniques for valuing a perpetuity.
 Perpetuities are but one of the time value of money methods for valuing financial assets.

-Perpetuities are a form of ordinary annuities.
+Perpetuities can be structured as a perpetual bond and are a form of ordinary annuities.
 The concept is closely linked to terminal value and terminal growth rate in valuation.

 Detailed description

 A perpetuity is an annuity in which the periodic payments begin on a fixed date and continue indefinitely.
 It is sometimes referred to as a perpetual annuity.
 Fixed coupon payments on permanently invested (irredeemable) sums of money are prime examples of perpetuities.
 Scholarships paid perpetually from an endowment fit the definition of perpetuity.